-4.7 Bereavement Leave
+4.6 Bereavement Leave

-A regular full time employee shall be granted three (3) working days of paid bereavement leave for a deceased immediate family member while in Alaska, or four (4) working days if travel out of state is required.
+A regular employee shall be granted three (3) consecutive working days of paid bereavement leave for a deceased immediate family member while in Alaska, or four (4) consecutive working days if travel out of state is required.
 Such leave shall not be deducted from the employee's leave account.
-At the employee's request, annual leave may be approved for up to fourteen (14) business days supplemental to the bereavement leave.
+At the employee's request, annual leave may be approved for up to fourteen (14) consecutive working days supplemental to the bereavement leave.
 The MOA's approval or denial of leave must be objectively reasonable.

-4.8 Blood Donation Leave
+4.7 Blood Donation Leave